Mishanya00/They-are-Gigabytes/README.md

 * Others (that I maybe forget or will add in future)

  This game is being created for educational purposes and I do my best to follow OOP and Architecture recommendatioins to make the game easy to develop and modify.
+It's planned to document the code of this game after creation so that it'll be a nice educational example for those who want to delve deeper into gamedesign/computer graphics/architecture of big projects.

 **What's done?**